pulumi/docs/content/quickstart/kubernetes/faq.md

 ## How does Pulumi compare to `Helm`?

-Helm v2 allows users to easily install a pre-packaged application *charts* into a Kubernetes cluster.
+Helm v2 allows users to easily install pre-packaged application *charts* into a Kubernetes cluster.
 Charts are parameterized by some number of values, which users can fill in to customize their application.

- *  Helm 2 Charts are managed by an in-cluster API server, called Tiller.
+ *  By default, Helm 2 Charts are managed by an in-cluster API server, called Tiller.
     This makes many things (_e.g._, RBAC) harder, because the API server is run with a single `ServiceAccount`, which typically has global read/write access to the cluster.

     Pulumi requires no server-side component.

- *  The Pulumi CLI presents information-rich status updates, giving a notion of progress as resources come online.
+ *  The Pulumi CLI presents information-rich status updates, clearly showing progress as resources come online.

- *  Pulumi has a strong notion of a "plan" -- running `pulumi preview` allows you to see what effect a change will have on your resource configuration.
+ *  Pulumi allows you to preview the effects a change will have on your resource configuration.

- *  Explicit notions of creation, deletion, and replacement.
+ *  Pulumi provides full lifecycle management (creation, deletion, replacement) of resources.
 If we must change an immutable field in an API object, `pulumi preview` alerts the user the object must be replaced.

  *  Helm 2 parameterizes YAML templates using Go templates, a textual replacement engine.
 Go templates